Easter in Corfu: Holy Tuesday

-Holy Wednesday – The city's lights turn purple
+Holy Wednesday

-On Holy Wednesday the lights in the streets of the city, in Liston and the Palace of St. Michael and St. George are lit up in purple, as is the cross in the Old Fortess of the city.
+On Holy Wednesday the lanterns in the streets of the city, in Liston and the Palace are lit up in purple, as is the cross in the Old Fortess of the city.
+Earlier in the afternoon, the Service of the Washing of the Feet is chanted by the Choir of Ecclesiastical Music.

 Holy Thursday

 On Holy Thursday, in the Catholic Cathedral (Duomo), there is a reenactment of the washing of the Apostles’ feet by Jesus.

-In the evening, large crowds gather around the buildings of the three philharmonic bands to listen to funeral marches during their final rehearsal before Holy Friday.
+The Catholic Archbishop symbolically washes the feet of 12 children.
+In villages, the custom of "weaving the maypole" revives inside the church.
+In the evening, large crowds gather around the buildings of the three philharmonic bands to listen to funeral marches during their final general rehearsal.